 EXCELLENCE - Sustained, commendable, and distinguished performance reflected in the quantity, quality, and impact of scholarly activities and products.
 These activities and products include peer reviewed publications, formal peer-reviewed presentations, or comparable peer-evaluated works appropriate to the discipline.
 The activities and products must have a notable impact and significance to the public, peers, or the discipline beyond the university.

-EXTERNAL REVIEW - The critical evaluation of a faculty member’s scholarly products and activities by respected authorities in their field who are not affiliated with the university.
+EXTERNAL REVIEW - The critical evaluation of a faculty member’s scholarly products and activities by respected authorities in their field who are not affiliated with the university as part of Retention, Tenure and Promotion.

 F

-FINANCIAL EXIGENCY - When a University System campus’ budget for faculty member services is insufficient to sustain the current number of faculty positions, taking into account anticipated attrition and non-renewal of probationary appointments.
+FINANCIAL EXIGENCY - When a University System campus’ budget for faculty member services is insufficient to sustain the current number of faculty positions, taking into account anticipated attrition and non-renewal of probationary appointments, and as further specified under the Resignation and Retrenchment Policy.

 FACULTY SENATE - The governance body of the faculty of Montana State University.
 Under the governance authority of the Board of Regents, the Faculty Senate, as part of shared governance, considers policies and procedures and standards for faculty, oversees the curricula, evaluates the academic programs, and serves to enhance communication between and among MSU faculty, university administration, and students.